PriyaPalak/MavenAirlinesChallenge/README.md

 ## :books: About the Data

-- The dataset provided contains data on airline passengers about their demographics like Gender and Age, their flight details like Class and Distance and their satisfaction scores on different facilities provided by the airline like cleanliness, comfort, Wi-Fi, etc.
+- The dataset contains data on nearly **130K** airline passengers about their demographics like Gender and Age, their flight details like Class and Distance and their satisfaction scores on different facilities provided by the airline like cleanliness, comfort, Wi-Fi, etc.
 - There are satisfaction scores on a total of **14 factors** and an overall verdict on whether they are satisfied or neutral/dissatisfied.
 - The Satisfaction score is based on a scale of 1 to 5, with 1 being the lowest level of satisfaction and 5 being the highest.
 0 means Not Applicable.
-- There are nearly **130K** records in the dataset.

 ## :dart: Business Goal